Responding to Climate Change

 Strategy (Measures and Policies of the Company)

-The Group sees the transition to a low-carbon economy as an opportunity to invest in renewable energy and energy-saving equipment, and it is also working to promote low-carbon financing through the introduction of ICP and to improve product competitiveness through the development and production of environmentally friendly products.
+The Group sees the transition to a low-carbon economy as an opportunity to invest in renewable energy and energy-saving equipment, and it is also working to promote low-carbon financing through the introduction of internal carbon pricing (ICP) and to improve product competitiveness through the development and production of environmentally friendly products.

-we anticipate increased costs due to stricter regulations, including the introduction of a carbon tax, and the risk of higher prices for raw materials and other resources.
-In addition to promoting decarbonization initiatives to achieve The CITIZEN Group Environmental Target 2030 and The CITIZEN Group Environmental Vision 2050, the Group is considering the introduction of an internal carbon price system to promote investment in GHG emissions reduction.
+This scenario envisions increased costs due to stricter regulations, including the introduction of a carbon tax, and the risk of higher prices for raw materials and other resources.
+In addition to promoting decarbonization initiatives to achieve CITIZEN Group Environmental Goals 2030 and CITIZEN Group Environmental Vision 2050, the Group is considering the introduction of an internal carbon price system to promote investment in GHG emissions reduction.

-in order to stably secure raw materials, we will promote diversified procurement sources and appropriate parts and materials procurement management.
-In addition, we are promoting BCP measures including weather-related disasters and investment related to disaster countermeasures.
+Under this scenario, in order to stably secure raw materials, we will promote diversified procurement sources and appropriate parts and materials procurement management.
+In addition, we are promoting BCP measures, including those for weather-related disasters, and investment related to disaster countermeasures.

 Please scroll down to see→